CryptikEd/Weird-Factz-Quiz-/README.md

   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/).
 - *CSS*
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/).
+- *JS*
+  - No errors were found when passing through the official

 ### Browser testing